The Story of Our Project

 14th June 2013

 The Open July booklets arrived from Cambridgeshire County Council.
 Our July test pit weekend (6th & 7th July) has been included in them.
-Details of all events are available online at www.cambridgeshire.net.
+Details of all events have been added to www.cambridgeshire.net.

 13th June 2013